chriscalo/rpc-light/README.md

 ## Proxy-based RPC Client

 The proxy-based RPC client is intended for use in the browser, but doesn't rely on any browser-specific APIs.
-It Has no embedded knowledge of the RPC server or any of its methods and doesn't require type definitions of any kind such as protocol buffers.
+It has no embedded knowledge of the RPC server or any of its methods and doesn't require type definitions of any kind such as protocol buffers.